Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

 For example, imagine you want to process only keys starting with the prefix a_, so you set up a filter to include only such strings.
 But some of these strings contain a suffix -z and you do not want these to be processed.
 By defining both filters, you ensure that only strings that start with the prefix a_ and do not end with the suffix -z will be processed.

-โžก๏ธ Types of workflow filters ๐Ÿ”—
+➡️ Types of automation filters 🔗

 article-image

 For Copy translations to another language, it only allows you to define a single language, as it wouldn't make sense to copy multiple languages into a single target.
+You can see this in other actions.
+Some actions allow you to filter via multiple languages, while others let you select only one.

 article-image